What You Need:

 What You Do:

-- Add equal parts of tap water and rubbing alcohol to the bottle, filling about 1/8 to a 1/4 of the bottle.
+- Pour equal amounts of tap water and rubbing alcohol into the bottle until it's a quarter full.

-- Add a couple drops of red food coloring and mix by shaking the bottle.
+- Add a few drops of red food coloring, and shake the bottle to mix it.

 What's Going On?